paragbhtngr/autocompaste/README.md

 Installing and running the files follows the exact same protocol.
 Refer to the instructions below for further documentation.

+The completed assignment can now be viewed on https://paragbhtngr.github.io/autocompaste

 ## Installation

 You can either download as a zip file or clone this repository to get it running on your computer.